duhitsrandy/MMHv2/PRODUCTION.md

   ```
 - [ ] Remove development-only environment variables
 - [ ] Ensure all sensitive keys are properly secured in production environment

+### Secret & API Key Rotation
+- [ ] Regularly rotate API keys and secrets (Clerk, Supabase, Upstash, LocationIQ, OpenRouteService, PostHog)
+- [ ] Use a secrets manager or environment variable best practices
+- [ ] Document the rotation process and update `.env.example` as needed

 ### Rate Limiting
 - [ ] Review and adjust rate limit values for production load: